YousefIbrahimismail/FirstApp/README.md

 # FirstApp
-This is a simple multipication aoo with the first project on Google Africa Associate Android Developer Program
+This is a simple multipication app with the first project on Google Africa Associate Android Developer Program